When using the Find a provider tool to create a shortlist, there are a few things to consider:

 - if the availability/timescale to move in suits you.

 It’s important to remember you are not obligated to accept an offer if you don’t want to.
-Remember, applying for two or three places gives you more options and a better chance to assess what you’ll get for your money.
+Applying for two or three places gives you more options and a better chance to assess what you’ll get for your money.

 Read more about what to do when you are ready to accept an offer on our Agreeing to services page.